-1. Accurately communicate statistical ideas using correct statistical notation, graphs, and vocabulary.
+- 1. Accurately communicate statistical ideas using correct statistical notation, graphs, and vocabulary. - 2.
+Use descriptive and inferential statistics to better understand real-world problems. - 3.
+Demonstrate appropriate use of technology in making decisions based upon real-world data. - 4.
+Read and interpret information that contains statistical analysis and be able to communicate these results. - 5.
+Judge the validity of research reported in the mass media and peer reviewed journals.

-2. Use descriptive and inferential statistics to better understand real-world problems.
+Accessibility

-3. Demonstrate appropriate use of technology in making decisions based upon real-world data.
+College of the Redwoods is committed to making reasonable accommodations for qualified students with disabilities.
+If you have a disability or believe you might benefit from disability-related services and accommodations, please contact your instructor or Disability Services and Programs for Students (DSPS).
+Students may make requests for alternative media by contacting DSPS based on their campus location:

-4. Read and interpret information that contains statistical analysis and be able to communicate these results.
+Del Norte: 707-465-2324, main building near library

-5. Judge the validity of research reported in the mass media and peer reviewed journals.
+If you are taking online classes DSPS will email approved accommodations for distance education classes to your instructor.
+In the case of face-to-face instruction, please present your written accommodation request to your instructor at least one week before the needed accommodation so that necessary arrangements can be made.
+Last minute arrangements or post-test adjustments usually cannot be accommodated.